SpinaCMS/Spina/README.md

 Then start `rails s` and access your admin panel at `/admin`.

+## Upgrading from 0.9 to 0.10

+When upgrading to Spina 0.10 it's essential to update spina-template to version 0.4 or higher.
+Otherwise layout issues will occur.

 ## Upgrading from 0.8 to 0.9

 Theme configuration changed to: